 Congress has included payment caps in all farm bills going back to the early 1970s, for good reason.
 An unlimited subsidy regime is bad policy and antithetical to the normal meaning of the term safety net.
 It encourages overproduction and environmental degradation as well as consolidation.
 It puts family farms at a government-induced competitive disadvantage with mega farms and shuts beginning farmers out of the land market, reducing economic opportunity for a new generation of Americans.
 And it wastes precious taxpayers’ dollars.

-Yet the policy no longer matches the reality and payments flow without effective limits to rich landowners and absentee investors provided they can hire a competent lawyer and accountant.
+Yet the policy no longer matches the reality and payments flow without effective limits to rich landowners and absentee investors provided they can hire competent solicitors Birkenhead and accountants.
 The backers of the status quo foster cynicism about government by perpetuating a big lie – the payment limits that Congress includes in every farm bill but that are now widely understood to be completely ineffective due to the loopholes.